Message A/B tests

 - If you want to make changes, select the associated step in the header, make your changes, then return to Review.

-Send a test message to verify its appearance and behavior on each configured channel.
+- Select Send Test to send a test message to verify its appearance and behavior on each configured channel.
 The message is sent to your selected recipients immediately, and it appears as a test in Messages OverviewA view of all your project’s messages, with options for editing their settings, content, status, and more..
+Follow the same steps as in the Review step for the Message composer.

 When your review is complete, select Save Variant.